noahehall/theBookOfNoah/0current/aws/0analytics.md

   - post to sns topics
   - trigger lambda fns
   - supports automated elasticity
+  - billing alerts
+    - have to enable it in IAM
 - cloudwatch events: i.e. Amazon EventBridge
   - continuously monitor events patterns
   - trigger remediation actions via lambda fns
+- cloudwatch logs: collect & store logs from aws resources, applications & services in near realtime
+  - centralize logs in one place
+  - search, sort, filter & query for patterns
+  - group by specific fields
+  - visualize them in dashboads
+  - set a retention period
+  - log group
+    - a group of log streams that share the same retention & access control settings
+  - log streams
+    - sequence of log events that share the same source, e.g. the same ec2
 - namespace: isolated container for metrics
   - naming convention: AWS/Service, e.g. AWS/EC2
 - metrics: variables used to monitor a service